 For example, by recycling water, companies can limit wastage and adopt an efficient production process.
 This process of water reclamation involves the use of non-potable wastewater instead of using new water supplies.
 Waste water is collected and treated for reusing it for different manufacturing operations.
 Water recycling plays a big role in green production as it not only retains wastewater for the purpose of reuse, but also saves energy that would have been required for the extraction and transportation of fresh water.

 4. Ensure energy efficiency everywhere

-Services companies tend to consume a lot of resources since they are unable to measure and realize the amount of resources wasted in their office.
-Lighting, water, paper, plastic material are all wasted without any concern about the environment or economics.
+Services companies tend to consume a lot of resources since they are unable to measure and realize the number of resources wasted in their office.
+Lighting, water, paper, and plastic material are all wasted without any concern about the environment or economics.
 If companies look at saving resources, they will not only save the environment, but also conserve their business bottomline.
-Here are a few steps to take for establishing an energy efficient way of work:
+Here are a few steps to establish an energy-efficient way of work:

 - Eliminate the need for physical documentation and go paperless

 - Install LED bulbs and motion sensor light fixtures to reduce power consumption

 - Maximize the use of natural light for the well-being of your workers

 - Ensure automatic power off for computers and other high-power-consuming appliances